 Chemical Reactions: KOH on cap surface deep red.

 Spore Print: Creamy.

 Microscopic Features: Spores 6-9 x 5-7 µ; broadly elliptical; with warts up to 1.5 µ high, connecting lines scattered and infrequent.
 Pileocystidia absent.
 Pulverulent covering composed of bundled, yellowish brown to orange-brown, cylindric to clavate elements.

-My collections agree with Russula mutabilis in the sense of Kibby & Fatto (1990), and with this illustration by Russula expert Bart Buyck at Russulales News.
-However, Murrill's original description of the species does not mention yellow pulverulence, and calls for much more dramatic red staining and bruising, an only "slightly astringent" taste, and a white stem with a reddish brown base (before bruising); his description seems to match the mushroom in Roger Phillips's illustration more than the one featured here or at Russulales News.
+My collections agree with Russula mutabilis in the sense of Kibby & Fatto (1990).
+However, Murrill's original description of the species does not mention yellow pulverulence, and calls for much more dramatic red staining and bruising, an only "slightly astringent" taste, and a white stem with a reddish brown base (before bruising); his description seems to match the mushroom depicted in Phillips 1991/2005) more than the one featured here.
 Hesler (1960), studying Murrill's type collection, found that "pulverulent areas composed of brownish, slender, erect hyphae" were "scattered over the surface," so it is possible that Murrill simply did not notice the powdery covering.
 Still, the differences seem fairly substantial, and it would not surprise me to find out that there are two distinct entities involved.

 Cite this page as:

 Kuo, M. (2009, March).
 Russula mutabilis.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/russula_mutabilis.html